How The New York Times Increased Subscription 46% (Against All Odds)

 2. "Help us hold power to account: The New York Times is, in so many words, communicating the idea that subscription to their newspaper is an act of courage - a way to stand up to (let's not beat around the bush) President Trump.
 Their target market (the political left) is looking for a way to do this, and the president has, if anything, helped The Times by being explicit about his disdain for the newspaper.
 Subscription is a way to stand up to that.

-When you're building your own list, remember that you need to give your website visitors a good reason to subscribe.
-It can't just be "Sign up to receive our newsletter."
-Give value and a reason bigger than your own business' content.
+When you're building your own list, remember that you should test giving your website visitors a good reason to subscribe.
+Test a reason to subscribe against "Sign up to receive our newsletter."
+Test communicating value and a reason bigger than your own business' content.

 2. An entry popup